President and CEO

 B.S.
 Technical Management, Embry-Riddle

 Ryan M. Hartman is the president and chief executive officer of Insitu, a pioneer in the design, development and manufacturing of high-performance, low-cost unmanned aircraft systems used for intelligence, surveillance and reconnaissance in military and commercial applications.

 Ryan is a veteran of the U.S. Air Force and U.S. Navy, and a graduate of Embry-Riddle Aeronautical University.
-He serves as the vice chairman, board of directors for the LuMind Foundation, an organization committed to advancing Down syndrome cognition research, and is a board member for The Next Door Inc., a nonprofit organization that helps children, families and communities in the Columbia Gorge.
-He is also the president of the Pacific Northwest Chapter of the National Defense Industrial Association (NDIA).
+He serves as the board chairman for the LuMind Foundation, an organization committed to advancing Down syndrome cognition research.
+He is also board chairman of The Next Door Inc., a nonprofit organization that helps children, families and communities in the Columbia Gorge.

 Chief Operating Officer